 Notes

-1 This is a compilation of the Fire and Emergency Services Regulations 1998 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 7 December 2012 of the Fire and Emergency Services Regulations 1998 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table